Mano-lemm/OCA-Examination/README.md

 I have not yet had time to include information such as line number that might help you debug your .iOCA file. <br>
 This will likely be introduced in the coming week. <br>

-.iOCA files use the following convention
+.iOCA files use the following formatting

     :NAME
     [NAME]